hardin47/website/Math150/Notes/04-cat.md

-Note 1: we use the theory which allows us to understand the sampling distribution for the $\ln(\hat{OR}).$  We use the *process* for creating CIs to transform back to $OR$.
+Note 1: we use the theory which allows us to understand the sampling distribution for the $\ln(\hat{OR}).$  We use the *process* for creating CIs to transform back to $OR.$

 Note 2: We do not use the t-distribution here because we are not estimating the population standard deviation.

 Note 3: There are not good general guidelines for checking whether the sample sizes are large enough for the normal approximation.
 Most authorities agree that one can get away with smaller sample sizes here than for the differences of two proportions.
-If the sample sizes pass the rough check discussed for $\chi^2$, they should be large enough to support inferences based on the approximate normality of the log of the estimated odds ratio, too.  [@sleuth, page 541]
+If the sample sizes pass the rough check discussed for $\chi^2,$ they should be large enough to support inferences based on the approximate normality of the log of the estimated odds ratio, too.  [@sleuth, page 541]

 For the normal approximation to hold, we need the expected counts in each cell to be at least 5. [@pagano, page 355]